sopkeyn/sopkeyn/README.md

 - 👋 Hi, I’m @sopkeyn
 - 🌱 3rd year stunner of Mechatronics Engineering
 - 😄 Pronouns: ... she/her
 - ⚡ Fun fact: ...
-Soon to be Engineer
+Soon to be an Engineer

 <!---
 sopkeyn/sopkeyn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.